Storm Fear: Production

 The film was based on a novel by Clinton Seeley which was published in November 1954.
-The New York Times called it "a pleasant discovery... a tale of terror presented with economy, insight and a surprising amount of technical skill."
+The New York Times called the Sealey work "a pleasant discovery... a tale of terror presented with economy, insight and a surprising amount of technical skill."
 It was told through the first person of a 12 year old, Davie.

 Cornel Wilde bought the film rights in December 1954.

 Wilde had recently moved into producing, establishing his own company, Theodora, with his then-wife Jean Wallace.
 Their first film was The Big Combo.
 In January 1955 he hired Horton Foote to write the script, and announced he wanted this to be Theodora's second film, putting others (Curly, Lord Byron, Second Act Curtain) on the back burner.

 Wilde, who had recently directed an episode of General Electric Theatre, decided to direct this.

-Steven Hill, a highly regarded Broadway actor, was cast in the film.
+Steven Hill, a highly regarded Broadway player, was cast as a gang member in the film.

-Filming was meant to start April 15 in Sun Valley but Wilde found the date had to be brought forward to April 5 to get the snow topped mountains he wanted."I wasn't able to do the pre-camera rehearsals I had planned but everything worked out", said Wilde.
+Filming was intended to start April 15, 1955 in Sun Valley, Idaho, but Wilde found the date had to be brought forward to April 5 to get the snow-topped mountains he wanted.
+"I wasn't able to do the pre-camera rehearsals I had planned but everything worked out," said Wilde.
 "The weather was a big problem and we had to adjust our schedules to it, jumping from scenes requiring bright sunlight to moody stuff as the sun played hide and seek with the clouds."

+Release

+Storm Fear premiered in New York City on December 16, 1955.

+Home media

+Kino Lorber released Storm Fear on Blu-ray in 2015, and reissued it as part of a multi-film noir collection in 2022.